Battle of Mycale: Background

-Classicists Michael Flower and John Marincola argue that the Greeks may have decided to sail to Samos only because they were told about a potential Ionian revolt, and about the disrepair of the Persian fleet.
-Flower and Marincola note that the Greeks had previously been quite hesitant to sail beyond Delos because of the Persian fleet.
-Historian Marcello Lupi also notes that the Greek fleet had sailed at the insistence of the Samians and had been unwilling to chase the Persians after Salamis, hesitating to move out of Delos.

-Flower and Marincola argue that the envoys from Samos were more reliable than the envoys from Chios, since the latter were "conspirators on the run" while the former were the representatives of their people.
-They note that Hegesistratos had claimed there was a chance the Persian fleet could be seized with one maneuver.
-They argue that Leotychides may have considered this a risk he could take.
-They also note that the Greek fleet had already sailed for Samos when their ambassadors reported the dismissal of the Phoenician ships from the Persian fleet.
+Classicists Michael Flower and John Marincola argue the Greeks decided to sail to Samos only because they were told about a potential Ionian revolt and the disrepair of the Persian fleet.
+They note the Greeks were previously quite hesitant to sail beyond Delos because of the Persian fleet.
+Historian Marcello Lupi also notes the Greek fleet sailed at the insistence of the Samians and was unwilling to chase the Persians after Salamis, hesitating to move out of Delos.
+Flower and Marincola argue the envoys from Samos were more reliable than the envoys from Chios, since the latter were "conspirators on the run" while the former were the representatives of their people.
+They note Hegesistratos claimed there was a chance the Persian fleet could be seized with one maneuver.
+They argue Leotychides considered this a risk he could take.
+They also note the Greek fleet had already sailed for Samos when their ambassadors reported the dismissal of the Phoenician ships from the Persian fleet.

-Historian Peter Green argues that the Phoenician ships were dismissed either to defend the shores of Thrace and the Dardanelles; or because the Persian high command could not trust the Phoenicians after Salamis.
-Barron argues that the Phoenicians were dismissed due to their low morale.
-Historian Jack Balcer observes the error of the Persians in dismissing the Phoenicians, and claims the battle would have unfolded differently had the Phoenicians not been dismissed.
-Hignett argues that Leotychides was taking the risk of fighting a naval battle where the location and circumstances would be picked by the Persians, who could thus maximize their advantages.
+Historian Peter Green argues the Phoenician ships were dismissed either to defend the shores of Thrace and the Dardanelles; or because the Persian high command could not trust the Phoenicians after Salamis.
+Barron argues the Phoenicians were dismissed due to their low morale.
+Historian Jack Balcer observes the error of the Persians in dismissing the Phoenicians, and claims the battle would have unfolded differently if the Phoenicians were not dismissed.
+Hignett argues Leotychides was taking the risk of fighting a naval battle where the location and circumstances would be picked by the Persians, who could thus maximize their advantages.
 Barron argues that passing over the opportunity to destroy their opponent's fleet would be an absurd decision to make for both the Persians and the Greeks, especially since the land war was coming to a close, and because both sides would be expecting the mustering of their opponent's flotillas.
-Balcer notes how the original mission of the Greek fleet was not letting the Persian fleet reinforce Mardonius, and how the fleet took a bold decision to go on the offensive.
+Balcer notes the original mission of the Greek fleet was not letting the Persian fleet reinforce Mardonius, and how the fleet took a bold decision to go on the offensive.